milvus-io/milvus-docs/site/en/userGuide/tools/attu_install-docker.md

 - Milvus 2.1.0 or later

 <div class="alert note">
-If useing Milvus 2.0.x , you can check <a href="https://milvus.io/docs/v2.0.x/attu_install-docker.md">v2.0.x attu doc</a>.
+See <a href="https://milvus.io/docs/v2.0.x/attu_install-docker.md">v2.0.x Attu doc</a> if you are using Milvus 2.0.x.
 </div>

 ## Start an Attu instance